Ataraxia1339/CommandGen/README.md

   - The first nine lines of the inventory will be your hotbar, in that order.
   - For Potions of Fire Resistance and Splash Potions of Fire Resistance, type "fire_res" and "splash_fire_res" respectively.
 - Select "Golden Helmet" and/or "Soul Speed Boots" to be equipped with that item (selecting "Soul Speed Boots" gives you Iron Boots enchanted with Soul Speed II).
+- You can choose the dimension the command takes you to with the drop-down menu at the top.
+  - "Overworld" results in the command to leaving you where you are.
+  - "Nether" results in the command creating a nether portal.
+  - "End" results in the commmand creating an end portal.
 - Click "Generate", then "Copy".
 This copies a `/give` command that gives you the command block.
 - Since the `/give` command is too long to run in the Minecraft chat, you'll have to paste it in a command block and activate that command block (e.g. placing and clicking a button next to it).